luke-fitz/luke-fitz.github.io/_analysis/pandemic_deep_dive.md

 ---
-title: "Covid-19 mobility deep dive"
+title: "Covid-19 Mobility Deep Dive"
 ---

-What can US population mobility data uncover about Covid-19 stay-at-home trends?
+What can US population mobility data tell us about Covid-19 stay-at-home trends?

 The Bureau of Transportation Statistics provides [daily county-level mobility data](https://data.bts.gov/Research-and-Statistics/Trips-by-Distance/w96p-f2qv/data) from a mobile device panel, which are weighted to be representative of the US population.